bobby-didcoding/django_course/steps/module_5.md

 Lets get started.

-1) Packages - We will be using a great library called Django extensions.
+1) Packages - We will be using a great library called [Django extensions](https://pypi.org/project/django-extensions/).
 This gives us access to some handy abstract models and functionality that I use daily.
+We will also be using [pycountry](https://pypi.org/project/pycountry/) to help us to manage user addresses.
 Let's go ahead and install the library and add it to our requirements.txt file.
 ```
 pip install django-extensions pycountry
 pip freeze > requirements.txt